francescogerardomarra/its/modulo26/4_security.md

 - If the user lacks the appropriate role, the request is denied.

 #### Successful Access
-- If authentication and role checks pass, the request proceeds to the corresponding handler (e.g., a controller method).
+- If authentication and role checks pass, the request proceeds to the corresponding handler (e.g. a controller method).

 #### Unsuccessful Access
 - If authentication or role checks fail, an HTTP 401 (Unauthorized) or 403 (Forbidden) response is returned.